nbicocchi/learn-microservices/modules/communication/README.md

 # Questions
 1. What are the key differences between synchronous and asynchronous communication in microservices?
 2. How can you implement RESTful communication between two Spring Boot applications?
-3. Explain the role of `RestTemplate` in a Spring Boot application for REST communication.
+3. Explain the role of `RestClient` in a Spring Boot application for REST communication.
 4. What are the advantages of using RabbitMQ for asynchronous communication between microservices?
 5. How can you configure a Spring Boot application to use RabbitMQ for message publishing and consumption?
 6. What is Apache Kafka, and how does it facilitate event-driven communication in microservices?